Bluetooth-enabled Hearing Aids

 What are the Disadvantages?

-If you are interested in Bluetooth-compatible hearing devices, talk to Dr Robbins about all of your options.
-Let her know which listening situations you patricipate in each day and the types of other devices you use throughout the day.
-Ask to see a hearing aid and the streaming device and experience a real-time demonstration.
+If you are interested in Bluetooth-compatible hearing devices, talk to Dr. Robbins about all of your options.
+Let her know which listening situations you participate in each day and the types of other devices you use throughout the day.
+Ask to see a hearing aid and experience a real-time demonstration.
 Talk to her about how Bluetooth-compatible hearing aids could make your daily interactions with your world a better experience.